Adventures to the Grawin Opal Fields including Glengarry & Sheepyard Opal Fields and Lightning Ridge

 There are dirt tracks with shacks set up on every corner using whatever they could find.

-The fellas camp is no different, a caravan attached to a little shack.
-I didn’t know what to expect seeing it from the outside but inside its amazing!
+The fellas’ camp is no different, a caravan attached to a little shack.
+I didn’t know what to expect seeing it from the outside but inside it’s amazing!
 A fully self-contained little space.
 We got straight into it and got ourselves set up.
-Barby sorted, got the water running and the solar working.
+Barby sorted and got the water running and the solar working.
 Happy days.

-One of the fellas gave me a tour around the joint, within seconds of driving out of the camp, I was lost.
-It is such a big maze that its hard to find your bearings.
+One of the fellas gave me a tour around the joint and within seconds of driving out of the camp, I was lost.
+It is such a big maze that it’s hard to find your bearings.
 It’s really cool to see after years of people digging all the piles of rock just laying around along with all of the old school trucks and machinery/tools.

 Day 2 – Friday – Drill day and exploring

 Beautiful morning… until you walk outside and a million flies land on your face!
 It was nice to be able to have a fresh shower, even had a coffee waiting for me, you beauty!